• Skip to primary navigation

 Several years ago, my sister and I owned an herbal gift shop, and making your own perfume was one of the classes we taught.
 Back then, jojoba oil was considered the premier carrier oil.
 It is actually a wax and is said to last for years.

 The essential oils vary in price, but you can easily find some to fit your budget.
-In addition to smelling great, essentials give you the added bonus of providing aromatherapy for your mind and body.
+In addition to smelling great, essential oils give you the added bonus of providing aromatherapy for your mind and body.

-Some essential oils, such as lavender, are great for relaxation, whereas grapefruit is very energizing.
+For example, some essential oils, such as lavender, are great for relaxation, whereas grapefruit and other citrus oils are very energizing.

 How to Make Essential Oil Perfume